tom-howard/ros/content/com2009/la1/week2.md

     float64 z
 ```

-There are six parameters that we can assign values to here: `linear.x`, `linear.y`, `linear.z`; and `angular.x`, `angular.y`, `angular.z`.
-These are the robot's six degrees of freedom, relating to its three principal axes, as we discussed above.
+There are **six** parameters that we can assign values to here: `linear.x`, `linear.y`, `linear.z`; and `angular.x`, `angular.y`, `angular.z`.
+These relate to a robot's *six degrees of freedom* (about its three principal axes), as we discussed above.
 These topic messages are therefore formatted to give a ROS Programmer the ability to *ask* a robot to move in any one of its six DOFs.

 ```txt
 geometry_msgs/Vector3 linear